motoq/eom/README.md

 rely and external libraries may leverage.
 The first is the International Astronomical Union Standards of Fundamental Astronomy (IAU SOFA) C library <http://www.iausofa.org/>.
-Installation of SOFA-Issue 2015-02-09 or newer is required to build VMSAT.
+Installation of SOFA-Issue 2015-02-09 or newer is required to build **eom**.
 The second library is the Eigen 3 C++ template library for linear algebra
 <http://eigen.tuxfamily.org>.
 In the future, Kitware’s VTK OpenGL
 library will be used for direct plotting of graphics.